elimbaum/elimbaum.github.io/_posts/2024-05-11-fire-computer.md

 ![latch with diodes](/assets/img/fire/latch-diode.png){: width="40%"}

-Unfortunately, there is a bit of a race condition here, since each clock will send pulses into the diode.
+Unfortunately, there is a bit of a race condition here, since each active clock will send pulses into the diode.
 The "reset" pulse will need to travel from the diode into the clock loop before any such clock pulse resets it on the diode branch.
 This can be mostly avoided if the clock frequency is low and the diode is very close to the loop.
 We may also be able to send a _series_ of pulses to ensure at least one pulse makes it through and disables the clock.

 # prior work

 The underlying phenomena here, as Steve mentions, is something known as "excitable media."
 It seems like building circuits in excitable media is actually a relatively well-studied phenomena, though mostly with respect to chemical reactions.

 [Rössler 1974][3] appears to be one of the earliest works on this matter[^2]; [Tóth and Showalter 1995][4] considered the design of logic gates in a [specific chemical reaction][5].
-[Motoike and Adamatzky][6] considered circuits built under a tri-state model (true, false, "nonsense"), which allows for more expressive designs in what is fundamentally an analog medium.
+[Motoike and Adamatzky 2005][6] considered circuits built under a tri-state model (true, false, "nonsense"), which allows for more expressive designs in what is fundamentally an analog medium.

-So it seems like - at least in principle - you could build a computer out of fire.
+So it seems like — at least in principle — you could build a computer out of fire.
 Dealing with spurious ignition, timing issues, and lighter-fluid refills are left as exercise to the reader.

 [^2]: Rössler [later protested the Large Hadron Collider][7] for fear of it creating miniature black holes.

+---

 [1]: https://www.youtube.com/watch?v=SqhXQUzVMlQ